By Tab Olsen

 Do you wish you had more storage space in your bedroom… like under your bed?
 Some bed frames are too short to accommodate large enough storage bins.
-Many platform beds, although they look nice and stylish, don’t include any practical storage.
-If you have a mattress on the floor, you don’t have any storage at all.
+Many platform beds, although they look nice and stylish, don’t include any practical storage unless they have built-in drawers, and those are rather expensive.
+If you have a mattress on the floor, you won’t have any extra storage space at all.
 ZINUS solves that problem!

 A couple of weeks ago we purchased a twin-sized ZINUS SmartBase® Compack® Mattress Foundation on Amazon.
-It’s 14 inch metal bed frame, with a full 13 inches of clearance space, so there’s room for tons of stuff underneath it.
-Laundry basket, Lego bin, out-of-season clothing, bankers boxes, milk crates, etc. And that’s just the twin size – imagine how much more you could store under a full- or queen-sized one!
+It’s a 14 inch metal bed frame, with a full 13 inches of clearance space, so there’s room for tons of stuff underneath it.
+It’s great for the large, bulky, or awkwardly shaped stuff that’s hard to find space for, such as: laundry basket, Lego bins, out-of-season clothing, blankets, linens, luggage, file boxes, milk crates, oversized board games, puzzles, toys, crafts, hobby supplies, science projects, camping gear, sporting and exercise equipment, etc.

 The ZINUS bed frame is so much better!
 It has a modern black minimalist design that doesn’t look unfinished like some bed frames, so you don’t have to hide it behind a bed skirt.
 Another reason for getting this one is that the legs have rubber feet for protecting the floor.
-You can also attach a headboard.
+You can also attach a headboard to it.

+This bed frame has to be assembled, of course, but it’s pretty easy.
 The long, flat box that the product came in was actually a lot smaller than I thought it would be.
-The bed frame had to be assembled, of course.
-The illustrated step-by-step assembly instructions that ZINUS provided were great, and any Lego or K’Nex fan in your family will happily help you put it together in no time.
+It was basically just a bunch of metal bars in a box.
+The illustrated step-by-step assembly instructions that ZINUS provided were excellent, no additional tools are needed, and any Lego or K’Nex fan in your family will happily help you assemble it in no time.
 It will be kind of like putting together a full-size model, and if it’s going to be their own bed they will be able to sleep comfortably on something that they built themselves.

-Now, with the bed frame being 14 inches off the floor, just having a single mattress on top puts it at the normal height for getting in and out of the bed.
-But if you do add a box spring (the one we got was 9 inches deep), it will make the mattress sit really high!
+Now there’s just one problem with using a box spring on this particular frame.
+With the bed frame being 14 inches off the floor, placing a single mattress on top puts it at the normal height for getting in and out of the bed.
+But if you do add a box spring (the one that we got was 9 inches deep), it will make the mattress sit really high!
 Which is okay as long as you don’t mind climbing in and out of bed.
 If you’re short like me, a little step stool on the side of the bed will help. 🙂

-Trade in your old bed frame and trade up to the ZINUS SmartBase® Compack® Mattress Foundation.
+Do you need more under-bed storage space?
+You can use this ingenious ZINUS frame to store more under the bed than ever before!
+Trade in your old bed frame and move up to the ZINUS SmartBase® Compack® Mattress Foundation.

 NOTE: The above product was NOT provided for free or at a discount in exchange for a review.
 This item was purchased by a homeschooling family at their own expense.